natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.%206%2F2.md

 * '''Default:''' {{Annotation|APHE|Armour-piercing high-explosive}}{{-}}{{Annotation|FI-T|Fragmentation incendiary tracer}} - This belt can fulfill both roles (anti-aircraft and anti-tank) only at the cost of a halved rate of fire for effective shells against a specific target (especially for the anti-tank role) until dedicated belts are available.
 * '''Sprgr.
 18:''' {{Annotation|FI-T|Fragmentation incendiary tracer}} - This belt is adapted to the anti-air role as it contains only incendiary rounds.
 It will deal good damage to aircraft but will deal next to no damage to ground vehicles.
 * '''PzGr:''' {{Annotation|APHE|Armour-piercing high-explosive}} - This belt deals decent damage against lightly armoured vehicles and planes but excels against tanks.
 When targeting ground vehicles, aim for weak spots.
-* '''M.Gr.18:''' {{Annotation|FI-T|Fragmentation incendiary tracer}} - This belt excels in the anti-air role: with an increased muzzle velocity and a larger explosive filler, it deals heavier damage to airplanes than the "Sprgr.
+* '''M.Gr.18:''' {{Annotation|HEI-T|High-explosive incendiary tracer}} - This belt excels in the anti-air role: with an increased muzzle velocity and a larger explosive filler, it deals heavier damage to airplanes than the "Sprgr.
 18" belt.
 It will deal next to no damage to ground vehicles.

-Since every FI-T bullet contains a tracer, it helps aiming at aircraft but detectability is also greatly increased.

-{{:FlaK36 (37 mm)/Ammunition|Sprgr.
-18, PzGr, M.Gr.18}}
+{{:FlaK36 (37 mm)/Ammunition|FI-T, APHE, HEI-T}}

 ==== [[Ammo racks]] ====
 [[File:Ammoracks_Sd.Kfz.62.png|right|thumb|x250px|[[Ammo racks]] of the {{PAGENAME}}]]